skip to Main Content

 Stress or anxiety can be a cause of cat drooling.
 Has your kitty been riding in the car?
 Has she had her annual veterinary checkup?
 Or maybe she had an encounter with something new, like a new pet or new people?

 Cats love their routines, so anything out of the ordinary may cause them stress.
-If your cat feels stressed or anxious, it could be the reason your cat is drooling.
+Stress or anxiety in your cat can lead to cat drool.
 It can also cause many other symptoms.

 If your cat is suffering from anxiety, here are some therapies and activities that can help.